Matrix denoising for weighted loss functions and heterogeneous signals: Applications of weighted denoising

 with weight matrices $\P^{-1/2}$ and $\Q^{-1/2}$.
 We then apply $\P^{-1/2}$ and $\Q^{-1/2}$ to the resulting matrix, to obtain an estimator of $\X$ itself.
-We are therefore led naturally to the use of a weighted loss function.
 The method is summarized in Algorithm \ref{alg-missing}, where $\psi$ is the optimal spectral denoiser.